codestate-cs/code-state-ide/README.md

 - Visualize your work history in the dedicated sidebar
 - Quick access to any previous development state

-### 🛠️ **Interactive & Scriptable**
-- Use interactively with intuitive prompts
-- Fully scriptable for automation and CI/CD workflows
-- Customizable to fit your specific workflow

 ## 🎮 How to Use

 ### Quick Start